TBar09/FNF-tbarEngine/README.md

 same goes for *Lua Scripts*, comment out or delete the line with `LUA_ALLOWED`, this and other customization options are all available within the `Project.xml` file

 ## Credits:
-* Shadow Mario - Programmer
+* Shadow Mario - Main Programmer and Head of Psych Engine.
-* RiverOaken - Artist
-* Yoshubs - Assistant Programmer
+* Riveren - Main Artist/Animator of Psych Engine.

 ### Special Thanks
-* bbpanzu - Ex-Programmer
+* bbpanzu - Ex-Team Member (Programmer).
-* Yoshubs - New Input System
+* crowplexus - HScript Iris, Input System v3, and Other PRs.
+* Kamizeta - Creator of Pessy, Psych Engine's mascot.
+* MaxNeton - Loading Screen Easter Egg Artist/Animator.
+* Keoiki - Note Splash Animations and Latin Alphabet.
-* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform
+* SqirraRNG - Crash Handler and Base code for Chart Editor's Waveform.
+* EliteMasterEric - Runtime Shaders support and Other PRs.
+* MAJigsaw77 - .MP4 Video Loader Library (hxvlc).
+* iFlicky - Composer of Psync, Tea Time and some sound effects.
-* KadeDev - Fixed some cool stuff on Chart Editor and other PRs
+* KadeDev - Fixed some issues on Chart Editor and Other PRs.
+* superpowers04 - LUA JIT Fork.
-* iFlicky - Composer of Psync and Tea Time, also made the Dialogue Sounds
+* CheemsAndFriends - Creator of FlxAnimate.
+* Ezhalt - Pessy's Easter Egg Jingle.
-* PolybiusProxy - .MP4 Video Loader Library (hxCodec)
+* MaliciousBunny - Video for the Final Update.
-* Keoiki - Note Splash Animations
-* Smokey - Sprite Atlas Support
-* Nebula the Zorua - LUA JIT Fork and some Lua reworks
 _____________________________________

 # Features